ALTIBASE/Documents/Manuals/Altibase_trunk/eng/General Reference-2.The Data Dictionary.md

 ##### CURRENT_DB

-This indicates the ping-pong number of the stable checkpoint image file in the tablespace.
+This indicates the ping pong number of the stable checkpoint image file in the tablespace.

 If checkpoint scale is set to PAIR,  the value of this column is either 0 or 1.
 If checkpoint scale is set to SINGLE, the value of this column is -1.
-In this case, the ping-pong number of the stable checkpoint image file can be verified in the V$MEM_STABLE view.
+In this case, the ping pong number of the stable checkpoint image file can be verified in the V$MEM_STABLE view.

 The checkpoint scale setting can be checked in the CHECKPOINT_SCALE column of the V$LOG view.